hsk81/protobuf-rpc-js/README.md

 ### Invoke the `reflector_svc.ack(..)` RPC

-When the RPC call is executed immediately after creating the `reflector_svc` the it is necessary to wait for the `open` message on the corresponding `socket`.
-Please note that the invocation is asynchronous:
+When the RPC call is executed immediately after creating the `reflector_svc`, then it is necessary to wait for the `open` message on the corresponding `socket`.
+Please note, that the invocation is asynchronous:

 ```js
 reflector_svc.transport.socket.on('open', function () {